-The Group and Company have no Level 1, 2 or 3 classified financial assets as at 31 December 2018 (2017: none).
+The Group and Company did not have any Level 2 or 3 classified financial assets as at 31 December 2019 (2018: none).

 4. Critical accounting estimates and judgements

 In the process of applying the Group's accounting policies, management has made accounting judgements in the determination of the carrying value of certain assets and liabilities.
 Due to the inherent uncertainty involved in making assumptions and estimates, actual outcomes will differ from those assumptions and estimates.
 The following judgements have the most significant effect on the amounts recognised in the financial statements.